-As you can (kind of) see in the photo above, I have it all wired up.
-Unfortunately, the new drivers did not fit in my wine control box, so I had to mount them on top, like those cars where the engine sticks through the bonnet.
-The writing on the wood is my ‘reminder’ on how I connected everything because I inevitably come back to something 6 months on and cannot work out how I…well…worked it out the first time.
+As you can (kind of) see in the photo above everything is a little…er…bigger.
+I have it all wired up.
+The new drivers did not fit in my wine control box that I had so carefully crafted, so I mount them on top, like those cars where the engine sticks through the bonnet.

 The Protoneer Arduino shield accepts the Pololu drivers, they mount neatly on the shield.
-Obviously, the M542Ts don’t plug in – they are little too grown up – so I had to work out how to get one talking to the other.
+I feel perhaps this is what led me astray on the idea that I could use these drivers.
+Anyway.
+The M542Ts obviously don’t plug in – they are a little too grown up – so I had to work out how to get one talking to the other.
 I found a couple of images on Instructables (here and here) which gave me enough clues to work it out:

 - Despite the 16 pins on the a4288 drivers, you only need four of them to connect to an M542T: Enable, Step (Pul on the M542Ts), Dir and Ground.